-- Bridge Investment Group Holdings Inc. will be a holding company and its principal asset will consist of LLC Interests it purchases from the Operating Company and certain of the Original Equity Owners; - Bridge Investment Group Holdings Inc. will be the sole managing member of the Operating Company and will control the business and affairs of the Operating Company and its direct and indirect subsidiaries; - Bridge Investment Group Holdings Inc. will own, directly or indirectly, approximately % of the economic interest in the Operating Company (or LLC Interests, representing approximately % of the economic interest in the Operating Company if the underwriters exercise in full their option to purchase additional shares of Class A common stock); - Bridge Investment Group Holdings Inc. will own, directly or indirectly, approximately % of the economic interest in the active general partners of our Seniors Housing, Office, Multifamily, Workforce and

-Affordable Housing, and Opportunity Zone funds and approximately % of the economic interest in the active general partners of our Debt Strategies funds (excluding BDS I GP) (we expect to be the primary beneficiary of these variable interest entities and, as such, we will consolidate the operations of these entities);

-- the Continuing Equity Owners will own (1)

-LLC Interests of the Operating Company, representing approximately % of the economic interest in the Operating Company (or shares of Class B common stock of Bridge Investment Group Holdings Inc., representing approximately % of the combined voting power of all of Bridge Investment Group Holdings Inc., representing approximately % if the underwriters exercise in full their option to purchase additional shares of Class A common stock); and - the purchasers in this offering will own (1) shares of Class A common stock of Bridge Investment Group Holdings Inc. (or shares of Class A common stock of Bridge Investment Group Holdings Inc. if the underwriters exercise in full their option to purchase additional shares of Class A common stock), representing approximately % of the combined voting power of all of Bridge Investment Group Holdings Inc.'s common stock and approximately % of the economic interest in Bridge Investment Group Holdings Inc. (or approximately % of the combined voting power and approximately % of the economic interest if the underwriters exercise in full their option to purchase additional shares of Class A common stock), and (2) through Bridge Investment Group Holdings Inc.'s ownership of LLC Interests, indirectly will hold approximately % of the economic interest in the Operating Company (or approximately % of the economic interest in the Operating Company if the underwriters exercise in full their option to purchase additional shares of Class A common stock).
+- Bridge Investment Group Holdings Inc. will be a holding company and its principal asset will consist of Class A Units it purchases from the Operating Company and certain of the Original Equity Owners (including the Blocker Shareholder); - Bridge Investment Group Holdings Inc. will be the sole managing member of the Operating Company and will control the business and affairs of the Operating Company and its direct and indirect subsidiaries; - Bridge Investment Group Holdings Inc. will own, directly or indirectly, 21,752,811 Class A Units of the Operating Company, representing approximately 19.8% of the economic interest in the Operating Company (or 24,565,311 Class A Units, representing approximately 22.3% of the economic interest in the Operating Company if the underwriters exercise in full their option to purchase additional shares of Class A common stock); - Bridge Investment Group Holdings Inc. will own, directly or indirectly, approximately 40% of the economic interest in the active general partners of our Seniors Housing, Office, Multifamily, Workforce and Affordable Housing, and Opportunity Zone funds and approximately 24% of the economic interest in the active general partners of our Debt Strategies funds (excluding BDS I GP) (we expect to be the primary beneficiary of these variable interest entities and, as such, we will consolidate the operations of these entities); - the Continuing Equity Owners will own (1) 87,946,819 Class A Units of the Operating Company, representing approximately 80.2% of the economic interest in the Operating Company (or 85,684,760 Class A Units, representing approximately 77.7% of the economic interest in the Operating Company if the underwriters exercise in full their option to purchase additional shares of Class A common stock) and (2) 87,946,819 shares of Class B common stock of Bridge Investment Group Holdings Inc., representing approximately 97.6% of the combined voting power of all of Bridge Investment Group Holdings Inc.'s common stock (or 85,684,760 shares of Class B common stock of Bridge Investment Group Holdings Inc., representing approximately 97.2% of the combined voting power if the underwriters exercise in full their option to purchase additional shares of Class A common stock); and - the purchasers in this offering will own (1) 18,750,000 shares of Class A common stock of Bridge Investment Group Holdings Inc. (or 21,562,500 shares of Class A common stock of Bridge Investment Group Holdings Inc. if the underwriters exercise in full their option to purchase additional shares of Class A common stock), representing approximately 2.1% of the combined voting power of all of Bridge Investment Group Holdings Inc.'s common stock and approximately 86.2% of the economic interest in Bridge Investment Group Holdings Inc. (or approximately 2.4% of the combined voting power and approximately 87.8% of the economic interest if the underwriters exercise in full their option to purchase additional shares of Class A common stock), and (2) through Bridge Investment Group Holdings Inc.'s ownership of Class A Units, indirectly will hold approximately 17.1% of the economic interest in the Operating Company (or approximately 19.6% of the economic interest in the Operating Company if the underwriters exercise in full their option to purchase additional shares of Class A common stock).